Special Interest Groups

 Want to connect with other SAQA members?
 Learn more about about a particular topic?

 SAQA offers a series of online meetings that take place "virtually" using Zoom video conferencing technology.
 Zoom can be used with all types of devices – PCs, Macs, tablets, iPhones, Android, and more!
 It's a fun way to meet other SAQA members and discuss art-related topics.

 Note: you must be a current SAQA member to participate in the Special Interest Groups.

 Current Special Interest Groups

 The goal of this group is to provide a casual, supportive, open-minded place for us to actively learn as we discuss and become familiar with contemporary art and artists.
-We'll start by looking at various definitions of contemporary art and its main characteristics, its relationship to the art that came before, then move on to examining the art and artists.
+It’s fascinating to hear other people’s thoughts and so energizing to have smart, thoughtful discussion about an interesting artist and the broader art world.

 Vous parlez français?
 Aimeriez-vous dans ce cas explorer le monde merveilleux de l’art quilt en français?
 Plus de barrière de la langue et grâce à ce groupe vous pourrez bénéficier au maximum des opportunités et des avantages que SAQA peut vous offrir.